vembry/image-poster/readme.md

 containing curls for the app-go http

 # what to enhance
 1. separate worker and server, as of the making, i didnt the two, which means, both will share resources.
-On high RPS this will affect overall performance
+On high RPS this will affect overall performance.
+2. implement authentication.
+User/auth are very complicated to implement, which is why i skipped it in current iteration
-2. to make it more like reddit? haha
+3. to make it more like reddit? haha